 What are oxalates?

 With the human body, it gets a bit more complex.
 In addition to calcium, oxalates bind to minerals like iron.
 For most people’s health, this is not a problem.
-The newly developed compounds will simply be excreted as waste.
+The newly developed compounds will be excreted as waste.

-When do avoid oxalates
+When do you avoid oxalates?

-Like with anything there are people whose bodies don´t do well with oxalates.
+Like with anything, there are people whose bodies don´t do well with oxalates.
 There’s some thought that oxalates can contribute to kidney stones, but that’s only if you’re already prone to them.

 TAKE NOTE IF:

-- Your doctor has advised you to stay away from oxalates rich foods.
+- Your doctor has advised you to stay away from oxalates-rich foods.

 02. You’ve struggled with kidney stones in the past or know to be genetically prone to them